gabrieldelco/ride-app/README.md

 ### Getting Started (ngrok)

 Since its an applicaiton for rides, you will not be able to test all of its features on your regular computer, unless you are running in a macOS.
 If you are running a macOS, you will be well served using the OS mobile simulators.
 Otherwise, I recommend hosting the local application in **ngrok**.
-The geolocation object methods require a HTTPS connection, and ngrok can easily it.
+The geolocation object methods require a HTTPS connection, and ngrok can easily provide it.
 In this way, you will be able to run the application in your mobile device.
 Follow the instructions:

 1. Sign up for free at [ngrok](https://ngrok.com/).
 2. Get your authtoken, or generate one.